Irfan-Chowdhury/Doctors-Portal/README.md

 - 74-7 (optional) Use mongodb aggregate project pipeline
 - 74-8 Limit one booking per user per treatment per day
 - 75-2 Display User specific Appointments using Data Table
+- 75-3 Save Registered user information in the database
 ## `Setup Server`
 - First create a folder and then run this command for generating <i>package.json</i>
     ```bash